danielkinguk/ai4network/ietf120/agenda.md

 Slides: TBA

-#### 4. The role of AI in the control and management of Transport Networks
+#### 4. Leveraging Large Language Models for Enhanced Network Security: A Framework
 Time: 14:20 to 14:45
+Presentor: Juan Deng

+Abstract: This presentation introduces an architectural framework that applies large language models to network security.
+The architectural framework considers the capabilities that large language models can bring to network security and the requirements of applying large language models.
+The framework consists of crafted modules with distinct functionalities and their interactions to leverage the power of large language models to network security.

+Slides: TBA

+#### 5. The role of AI in the control and management of Transport Networks
+Time: 14:45 - 15:10
 Presenter: Oscar Dios Gonzalez - Telefonica

 Abstract: The increasing complexity of network layers and services, coupled with higher traffic dynamism and a reduction in operational resources, drives the need for network automation.
 Artificial intelligence (AI), integrated with a data-driven network management approach and real-time streaming telemetry, will enable a shift away from human-dependent operations, paving the way for autonomous networks.
 In this talk, we will explore the role of AI in the transition from manual to fully automated networks.

 Reference: AI-based Automation of Multi-layer Multi-domain Transport Networks, OFC 2024 + OFC workshop How Can Generative AI be used for Network Operations?

-Slides: TBA

-#### #5.
-Leveraging Large Language Models for Enhanced Network Security: A Framework
-Time: 14:45 - 15:10
-Presentor: Juan Deng

-Abstract: This presentation introduces an architectural framework that applies large language models to network security.
-The architectural framework considers the capabilities that large language models can bring to network security and the requirements of applying large language models.
-The framework consists of crafted modules with distinct functionalities and their interactions to leverage the power of large language models to network security.

 Slides: TBA